Dylan Barbour Just Totally Spoiled BIP 2019 Finale

 Back in August during the season premiere, he tweeted Goodwin a GIF of Rashida Jones saying “all in,” along with, "Yo @hannahg11 head’s up.”
 This might not have been a huge deal if Goodwin hadn’t used those exact same words in episode 5 when she chose Barbour over Blake Horstmann.
 Therefore, the chances of that “happy ending” actually happening are pretty high, if Barbour’s tweet is any clue.

-Odds are in Barbour and Goodwin’s favor just about as strongly as they’re against Blake, who is absolutely going home alone.
+Odds are in Barbour and Goodwin’s favour just about as strongly as they’re against Blake, who is absolutely going home alone.

 Advertisement